shaunchuah/shaunchuah.github.io_archive/content/posts/2021-08-10--Create-Your-Bioinformatics-Pipeline.md

   - "Docker"
   - "Snakemake"
   - "Nextflow"
-description: "Now you know how to run bioinformatics software in Docker containers, it's time to connect them up."
+description: "Now that you know how to run bioinformatics software in Docker containers, it's time to connect them up."
 socialImage: "/media/pipeline.jpg"
 ---

 ![Create your bioinformatics pipeline](/media/pipeline.jpg)

-Now you know how to run bioinformatics software in Docker containers, it's time to connect them up.
+Now that you know how to run bioinformatics software in Docker containers, it's time to connect them up.
 If you've missed the last post the link is here: [Getting started with Docker for bioinformatics.](/posts/getting-started-with-docker-for-bioinformatics)

 ## Content Overview